CyberDefinitions.com

 List of Tone Indicators

-Here's a complete list of tone indicators that consist of an abbreviation preceded by a forward-slash.
-If we've missed one or got the meaning wrong, please drop us a line and we will update the list.
+Here's a list of the most commonly used tone indicators that consist of an abbreviation preceded by a forward-slash.
+If we've missed one or got a meaning wrong, please drop us a line and we will update the list.

 Tone IndicatorMeaning